-In connection with the Settlement Agreement reached October 18, 2010, (A) approximately 39% (representing the amount that would otherwise be paid to Krassner L.P.) of the first \$2 million of the Miami Earnout was cancelled and (B) approximately 69% (representing the amounts that would otherwise be paid in the aggregate to Krassner L.P. and Lorex) of any such Miami Earnout obligation over \$2 million was cancelled.
+In connection with the Settlement Agreement reached October 18, 2011, (A) approximately 39% (representing the amount that would otherwise be paid to Krassner L.P.) of the first \$2 million of the Miami Earnout was cancelled and (B) approximately 69% (representing the amounts that would otherwise be paid in the aggregate to Krassner L.P. and Lorex) of any such Miami Earnout obligation over \$2 million was cancelled.

-The Miami Earnout, payable in accordance with the Acquisition Agreement and Settlement Agreement, is calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009, multiplied by 7.5, payable in cash or stock.
-As of December 31, 2010 and March 31, 2011, management's estimate of the combined fair value of the Miami Earnout was approximately \$2,063,000.
+The Miami Earnout, payable in accordance with the Acquisition Agreement and Settlement Agreement, was to be calculated based on the three year average of audited Wilhelmina Miami EBITDA beginning January 1, 2009 and ending December 31, 2011, multiplied by 7.5, and payable in cash or stock.
+At December 31, 2011, management computed the actual amount to be paid on the Miami Earnout based on the financial results of the Wilhelmina Miami division for the three years ended December 31, 2011 to be \$2,174,000.
+During the three months ended March 31, 2012, management determined that such amount required an upward adjustment of approximately \$70,000, which resulted in the final Miami Earnout value of \$2,244,000 as of March 31, 2012.